syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/notes.md

 ## Update or edit footnotes and endnotes

 You can update or edit the footnotes and endnotes using the built-in context menu shown up by right-clicking it.
 The footnote endnote dialog box popup and you can customize the number format and start at.
-Refer to the following screenshot.

 ![Update or edit footnotes and endnotes](images/notes-option.jpg)